dexbytesinfotech/image2pdf-flutter/README.md

-# Pdf creation library for dart/flutter
+# PDF creation library for dart/flutter

 This library is divided into two parts:

-- a low-level Pdf creation library that takes care of the pdf bits generation.
+- a low-level PDF creation library that takes care of the PDF bits generation.
-- a Widgets system similar to Flutter's, for easy high-level Pdf creation.
+- a Widgets system similar to Flutter's, for easy high-level PDF creation.

-It can create a full multi-pages document with graphics, images, and text using TrueType fonts.
-With the ease of use you already know.

 |               | Android   | iOS    |
 | :-------------| :---------| :------|